 Sundrop Carter is PICC’s Executive Director, stepping into the role after 2 years as Organizing Director.
 Raised by hippie parents, Sundrop always knew she would be part of movements to advance social justice.
 She has spent time in various roles, from managing a small business promoting the use of renewable energy in rural Arizona, to organizing in low-income neighborhoods in Philadelphia and Allentown with ACORN.
 In 2006, Sundrop headed to law school with the goal of bringing much-needed legal tools to her organizing practice.
 Before coming to PICC, Sundrop worked with organizations and activist projects supporting immigrant workers fighting for justice at their workplaces.
 Sundrop received her B.A. from Clark University in Worcester, MA and her J.D. from Brooklyn Law School.

-Maria Sotomayor is PICC’s Organizer and Civic Engagement Coordinator, leading PICC’s youth organizing project and responsible for administering PICC’s civic engagement work.
+Maria Sotomayor is PICC’s Deputy Director.
+She leads PICC’s youth organizing project and education justice advocacy campaigns.
 Maria was born in Ecuador and raised in Pennsylvania.
 She is a DACA recipient.
 Coming from a mixed-status family and community impacted by the current immigration system, Maria hopes to educate and support immigrant communities to use their voice and power to change the system.
 Maria graduated from Neumann University in May 2013 with a BA in Psychology and minor in Communications.
 She dedicated her time at college to educating fellow students about immigration, serving as a liaison for the Keep the Dream Alive concert, Drop the I-word Campaign and raising funds for La Puerta Abierta’s Youth Mentorship Program where she has been a mentor and is a current Board member.
 Maria became involved with PICC in 2012 shortly after sharing her story at a PICC-organized event in Chester.

 Prudence Powell is PICC’s Office Manager and Development Assistant.
 Prudence was born in Jamaica and raised in New York.
 She moved to Philadelphia in 2004 for a better way of life.
 Prudence first became active with PICC in 2012, telling her story as part of “We Are DACA,” a documentary about the experiences of undocumented young people.
 She completed her GED at Temple in 2013.
 Prudence is a mother of two, is an active member in her church, and has continued to share her story and advocate for immigrant communities.